 Cambridgeshire Communities Innovation Fund

-Through the Cambridgeshire Communities Innovation Fund, Cambridgeshire County Council is investing in ideas and expertise that will help keep people safe, independent and well in their community and reduce demand for Council services.
+Through the Cambridgeshire Communities Innovation Fund, Cambridgeshire County Council is investing in ideas and expertise that will help keep people, living in the Cambridgeshire County Council area, to be safe, independent and well in their community and reduce demand for Council services.

 • Reduce the need for people to use Council services